zetavg/chromium-website/site/updates/ua-reduction/index.md

 ## Updates

+April 25th, 2023: the Phase 6 rollout is enabled for 50% of Android clients on M110 and above via Finch.

 April 4th, 2023: the Phase 6 rollout is enabled for 10% of Android clients on M110 and above via Finch.